sheardd/mvinstallationreadme/installationreadme-dev.md

 3) cd into the hgv directory and run `npm install` to install, build and deploy script dependencies.

 4) Run `vagrant up`

-   NOTE: In the course of running `vagrant up`, you may have seen the message `The guest additions on this VM do not match the installed version of VirtualBox`.
-If so, it is recommended that you run `vagrant plugin install vagrant-vbguest` in your terminal when `vagrant up has finished, and then reload your vm with `vagrant reload`.
+   NOTE: You may need to install vagrant-vbguest (`vagrant plugin install vagrant-vbguest`) if you see the message `The guest additions on this VM do not match the installed version of VirtualBox`, and then reload your vm with `vagrant reload`.
 This will reconcile version disparities between Virtualbox and its guest additions.